Paul Naronis, Mike Jaillon, Clark Adomaitis, Mark Adomaitis, Ed Kezys, Greg Szlezak, Al Kezys

 Commencing in late 2018 and continuing into 2019, the band (with help again from Clark and also brothers Stasys and Simas Janusas) began Not Playin’ With A Full Deck [sic] at many of their familiar (Desmond’s in NYC) and even unfamiliar (KJ Farrell’s and TC Kross’ Village Pub on Long Island) haunts and releasing new songs via Bandcamp and Soundcloud with video clips streaming on Youtube culminating in their tenth studio album.
 Mark and Ed now performed acoustically (and continue to do so) as Steel Wolf But Unplugged.
 Before year's end the band reunited with Naronis for a concert performing Embracing Mainstream Success in its entirety to celebrate that album's tenth anniversary.

 In the new decade during the coronavirus pandemic the band produced five well-received videos with members both past and present performing their parts while in quarantine.
-Additionally, a sixteen-song live album comprised of material from the previous year, Loungin' Live Now!, was distributed to fans.
+Additionally, a sixteen-song live album comprised of material from the previous year, Loungin' Live Now!, was distributed to appreciative fans.
 Even though full concerts were put on hold, Steel Wolf But Unplugged has been making surprise appearances at New York-area open mics bringing smiles to the faces of event organizers.
 All these positive responses led the band back to the recording studio (and even through creating a music video once again) to eventually release Funplugged.
 Click the button below for a glimpse at that process and for what the future may hold...

 Before pressing the menu link labeled "Landmark Concerts", go back and click the red-highlighted words for supplemental enlightenment!